Online safety support and accreditation for European schools

 The eSafety Label

-To provide practical answers to this challenge, European Schoolnet has set up the ‘eSafety Label’, a European-wide accreditation and support service for schools - a major step forward in the drive to develop and maintain high standards of eSafety.
-Currently in development, its key elements will include:
+To provide practical solutions to this challenge, European Schoolnet has set up the ‘eSafety Label', a European-wide accreditation and support service for schools.
+This represents a major step forward in the drive to develop and maintain high standards of eSafety.
+It includes:

-Schools will be able to review their own eSafety practices against internationally-agreed standards.
+Schools can review their own eSafety practices against internationally-agreed standards.
 When they put forward evidence of their practice, they can be accredited as an eSafety-certified school.
-On completion of the self-assessment process, they will receive a suggested action plan to enable them to develop further their levels of eSafety practice.
+On completion of the self-assessment process, they will receive a personalised action plan to enable them to develop further their level of eSafety practice.
+They can also see where their school stands compared to other schools in their own country and abroad.

 The eSafety Label is a multi-stakeholder project which has come about because a number of leading companies (Kaspersky Lab, Liberty Global, Microsoft, Telefonica) and European Education Ministries (Belgium-Flanders, Italy and Portugal) recognised the growing needs of schools for assistance and decided to join forces with European Schoolnet to address the gap.
-The consortium has been supported in its actions through Ministries of Education and educational organisations in Austria, Estonia and Spain.
+The consortium has been supported in its actions through Ministries of Education and educational organisations in Austria, Estonia and Spain and is extending into more and more European countries.

 The research programme